The World At Night

 An award-winning National Geographic photographer and a science communicator has captured breathtaking scenes of the night sky in all continents in the past two decades, an effort to reveal the wonders of science to public, to preserve the natural night environment, and to merge the powers of art and science.

-An author, photographer, amateur astronomer and the founder of Astronomers Without Borders.
-He is a past president of the Los Angeles Astronomical Society and was the founding president of the Mount Wilson Observatory Association.
+An author, photographer, amateur astronomer and the founder of Astronomy for Equity.
+He was the founding president of Astronomers Without Borders and the Mount Wilson Observatory Association and is a past president of the Los Angeles Astronomical Society.
 He has extensive experience in international astronomy throughout the world.

 - Our History Timeline

 - 1996-2006 | The various ideas of TWAN was gradually developing by Babak Tafreshi in Iran through his photography work and international travels. in Dec 2006 TWAN proposal was created by Babak in Tehran in collaboration with Mike Simmons in Los Angeles.